dongzhuoyao/jessiechouuu-adversarial-pose/README.md

 More options can be found in `src/opts.lua`

 Check out the fantastic [repo](https://github.com/anewell/pose-hg-train) of "Stacked Hourglass Network" for some advanced usage of this code.
-For example, continue previous experiment with the same or different setting.
+For example, continue previous experiment with the same or different settings.

 ## TODO
 - demo code for running on single image